 Environmental Studies majors are required to complete an off campus environmentally related internship with a non-academic institution.
 This is normally done during the junior or senior year.
 Internships are an opportunity for students to work with professionals in the environmental field outside of academia.
 Students will work with a faculty sponsor and their site supervisor to develop a set of learning goals, strategies to meet these goals and methods of evaluation for the internship, including the nature of the final project.

-Before you begin your search for an internship, we recommend that you stop by the Internship Office on the first floor of Kagin.
-The Internship Office will help you find an internship and will instruct you in completing all the necessary paperwork.
-You can also search through the Internship Program web page.
+Before you begin your search for an internship, we recommend that you stop by the Career Exploration on the first floor of Kagin.
+Career Exploration will help you find an internship and will instruct you in completing all the necessary paperwork.
+You can also search through the Career Exploration web page.

 The following are some common questions about Environmental Studies internships: